enxuantan1030/COMP2042_CW_hfyet3/README.md

     - Quit button will terminate the program

 # Features Not Implemented
-1. JUnit Testing
+1. JUnit Testing</br>
-2. Build files</br>
 Reasons: Not familiar with it and not enough time

-#Bug Introduced
-- Error appears after restarting the game with choosing higher difficulty than the first time.
-  </br>E.g First choose 3x3 difficulty, after finish game/return to menu, Choose any Difficulty higher than 3x3 will cause this error
-  </br>However, if we choose 7x7 first, and after restarting the game, it does not have this error

 #Maintenance Performed
 - Extract methods from GameScene,StartGame,EndGame into several classes named with their functions
-- Create Interface for GameScene,StartGame,EndGame as it supports multiple inheritance from multiple class</br> E.g abstract class extends GeneralComponents implements Interface
+- Create Interface for GeneralComponents as it supports multiple inheritance from multiple class
-- Create several packages with a consistent pattern</br>E.g EndGame package contains Features package, EndGameInterface, EndGame
+- Create several packages with a consistent pattern</br>E.g EndGame package contains Features package, EndGame
-- Delete unnecessary class, Account.java and method sumCellNumbersToScore in GameScene as the score is added in method moveHorizontally and moveVertically(currently in GameMovement.java)
+- Delete method sumCellNumbersToScore in GameScene as the score is added in method moveHorizontally and moveVertically(currently in GameMovement.java)
+- Delete argument int turn in randomFillNumber(currently in GameMovement.java) as it is not used.
 # New Java Classes, Packages, Resources
 - Accounts
   - AddName.java